Eseohe281/alx-system_engineering-devops/0x01-shell_permissions/README.md

-mkdir -m 751 my_dir is used to  creates a directory called my_dir with permissions 751 in the working directory. chgrp school hello is used to changes the group owner to school for the file hello chown vincent:staff * is used to changes the owner to vincent and the group owner to staff for all the files and directories in the working directory. chown -h vincent:staff_hello is used to changes the owner and the group owner of _hello to vincent and staff respectively.
+mkdir -m 751 my_dir is used to  creates a directory called my_dir with permissions 751 in the working directory. chgrp school hello is used to changes the group owner to school for the file hello chown vincent:staff * is used to changes the owner to vincent and the group owner to staff for all the files and directories in the working directory. chown -h vincent:staff_hello is used to changes the owner and the group owner of _hello to vincent and staff respectively. chown -from=guillaume betty hello is used to changes the owner of the file hello to betty only if it is owned by the user